marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 ```

 - Structure and content directories
-  - The `content/` directory contains (unsurprisingly) content, that is words consumed by readers, usually written in a lightweight markup language like Markdown
+  - The `content/` directory contains (unsurprisingly) content, that is words consumed by readers, usually written in a lightweight markup language like Markdown, though Hugo supports [other formats](https://gohugo.io/content-management/formats/)
     - This allows you to focus on the content of your site when writing posts, articles, etc. rather than fiddling with HTML
     - Also allows the appearance web sites to be easily changed since the content is separated from its presentation
-  - The structure of this content is determined by the `layout/` which contain HTML templates
+  - The way this content is rendered is determined by the `layout/` which contain HTML templates
     - When Hugo builds a site, it combines these templates with content to create the final web pages that are ultimately displayed in a browser
 - Resource directories
   - Includes `assets/`, `static/`, `data/`